 Choosing a technology partner has to be based on an assessment of your needs and the identification of a positive benefit from entering into the agreement.

 You don’t need a monthly retainer on printer servicing if you’d save more money by moving to a paperless solution.

 So again, assess the situation before signing up for any strategic partnership.

 Never enter into an alliance just for the sake of being able to say you have a strategic partner.

 5. Strategic financial partnerships

-There are 3 main types of strategic alliances:
+What are the different types of strategic alliances?

 1. Joint venture